-Histograms provide a useful way to display data.
+Histograms provide a useful way to display data and its distribution.
 Students often get confused between histograms and bar charts.
 However, histograms and bar charts are different in a number of ways.
 Firstly, histograms are used to present continuous grouped data whereas bar charts are used to display ordinal, nominal or discrete data.
 Click here to see some examples of bar charts.
 Secondly, bar charts are usually used to compare data whereas a histogram shows the distribution of the data.
+Note that you may be required to produce or interpret histograms for a given dataset but you may also be asked to do it for a dataset that you are already familiar with.
+See more on this.

-Most importantly, histograms are not plotted against frequency, they are plotted against frequency density.
+The most important aspect of histograms is that they are not plotted against frequency, they are plotted against frequency density.
 This means that the frequency is represented in the area of the bar.

 Since the area of a rectangle is width multiplied by height, we have: